Speech Recognition: The Power of Voice

 Now, speech recognition is set for growth.
 According to Markets and Markets, the speech recognition market will be worth an impressive $24.9 billion by 2025.

 A brief history…

 In 1952, Bell Laboratories designed its ‘Audrey’ system.
-It was capable of recognizing numbers 0 – 9 spoken by a single voice.
+It was capable of recognising numbers 0 – 9 spoken by a single voice.
 At the time this was a remarkable feat of modern technology.

-Exactly ten years later, IBM showcased ‘Shoebox,’ which could recognize 16 English words in addition to 0 – 9.
+Exactly ten years later, IBM showcased ‘Shoebox,’ which could recognise 16 English words in addition to 0 – 9.

 Certainly these were improvements in the field, but the complexity of the technology made it seem that voice-controlled technology would be little more than a nice idea.